JanBdf/KlettDownloader/README.md

 ## Disclaimer

-This project is in no way iffiliated with Klett.
+This project is in no way affiliated with Klett.
 To download anything, a username, a password and a valid book license are required.